-Vaping unregulated carts is gambling with your life!
+Vaping unregulated carts are gambling with your life!

 We’ve seen this black market cart phenomenon go on for years now, and yet they keep happening, so they must be making money somehow.
-Which means that a whole lot of you out there are breaking the first rule of Vape Club: “Don’t inhale anything obtained from anywhere but a licensed dispensary.”
+This means that a whole lot of you out there are breaking the first rule of Vape Club: “Don’t inhale anything obtained from anywhere but a licensed dispensary.”

 The dangers of street THC vape carts are of course that the oil could contain anything at all.
 The recent headline news about deaths and hospitalizations from lung injuries has raised awareness about this story, of which we are proud to have been one of the earliest reporters.
 More recently, the CDC has concluded that vitamin E acetate, a common illicit vape cart additive, is indeed the chief cause of these lung injuries.